All residents can recycle the following materials at home using the kerbside collection schemes.

 Not enough room in the bin/caddy?

-If you cannot get all your mixed recycling in the bin or all your glass in the caddy please put them in a box or bag and leave it at the side of your blue bin on collection day.
-Your old blue box could be used or any firm cardboard box.
+If you cannot get all your mixed recycling in the bin or all your glass in the caddy, please put them in a box or bag and leave it at the side of your blue bin on collection day.
+You can use your old blue box or any firm cardboard box.

 Please keep glass separate from all the other materials.
 This will lead to contamination of our loads and may lead to rejection at the sorting facility.

 - hedge cuttings and prunings